zackAJ/laravel-debounce/README.md

 }
 ```

-You can override this method in your `debounceables` in order to debounce from a custom timestamp of choice, if null returned the debouncer will fallback to the default implementation above.
+You can override this method in your `debounceables` in order to debounce from a custom timestamp of your choice.
+If `null` is returned the debouncer will fallback to the default implementation above.

 #### Debounce job